 - Inzucchi SE, Lipska KJ, Mayo H, Bailey CJ, McGuire DK.
 Metformin in patients with type 2 diabetes and kidney disease: a systematic review.
 JAMA 2014;312:2668-75.

 - Heaf J. Metformin in chronic kidney disease: time for a rethink.
 Perit Dial Int 2014;34:353-7.

 - American Diabetes Association.
 Standards of medical care in diabetes - 2016 abridged for primary care providers.
 Clin Diabets 2016;34:3-21.

 - Zinman B, Wanner C, Lachin JM, et al. Empaglifloxin, cardiovascular outcomes, and mortality in type 2 diabetes.
 N Engl J Med 2015;373:2117-28.

 - Marso SP, Daniels GH, Brown-Frandsen K, et al. Liraglutide and cardiovascular outcomes in type 2 diabetes.
 N Engl J Med 2016;375:311-22.

 - Rotz ME, Ganetsky VS, Sen S, Thomas TF.
 Implications of incretin-based therapies on cardiovascular disease.
 Int J Clin Pract 2015;69:531-49.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure

 < Back to Listings